LuisaEbner/ERF/README.md

 # ExpertRuleFit: Complementing Rule Ensembles with Expert Knowledge

-This repository includes the implementation of the ExpertRuleFit model proposed in the Master Thesis **Expert RuleFit - Complementing Rule Ensembles with Expert Knowledge**.
-Expert RuleFit is a novel machine learning model for binary classification that allows for a specified integration of expert knowledge in form of rules and linear terms, which may be specified as confirmatory or optional respecitvely.
+This repository includes the implementation of the ***ExpertRuleFit (ERF)*** model proposed in the Master Thesis **Expert RuleFit - Complementing Rule Ensembles with Expert Knowledge**.
+ERF is a novel machine learning model for binary classification that allows for a specified integration of expert knowledge in form of rules and linear terms.

 ERF is based on the RuleFit method proposed by Friedman and Popescu in 2008.
 Within RuleFit, a large initial ensemble of candidate rules is generated from a boosted tree ensemble.
 Subsequently, the same are applied together with linear terms as base classifiers in a L1-regularized regression to specify model coefficients for the final ensemble and remove unimportant base classifiers.
-Competitive, state-of-the-art performance at a comparatively high level of interpretability promote the use of RuleFit in the context of medical classification tasks, such as diagnosis.
+Competitive state-of-the-art performance and a comparatively high level of interpretability promote the use of RuleFit in the context of medical classification tasks, such as diagnosis.
 Limitations arise from overfitting and high model complexity.

 For the purpose of accurate, yet interpretable decision support in medical classification tasks, ERF modifies and extends RuleFit with the following adjustments: